Repulsively Bound Hadrons in a $\mathbb{Z}_2$ Lattice Gauge Theory

-Diagonalizing this Hamiltonian in the limit where $K \gg J^2/2h$ shows that a state of the form $\alpha \ket{m_3}+\beta\ket{q_4}$ (here $\alpha,\beta$ are some amplitudes) is gapped out by energy $K$ from $\ket{m_{1,r=2}}$ and consequently, all of the continuum of separated $1$-meson states.
-This eigenstate corresponds to a bound \emph{tetraquark} state stabilized by a resonant particle number fluctuation.
-If we start from the $\ket{m_3}$ or the $\ket{q_4}$ state \cite{supp}, we expect coherent oscillations between these two states and minimal dissociation to the continuum, showing a long-lifetime of the \emph{tetraquark} state.
+Diagonalizing this Hamiltonian in the limit where $K \gg J^2/2h$ shows that the states $\ket{\pm} = \ket{m_3}\pm\ket{q_4}$ are gapped out by energy $K$ from $\ket{m_{1,r=2}}$ and consequently, all of the continuum of separated $1$-meson states.
+These eigenstates correspond to bound \emph{tetraquark} states stabilized by a resonant particle number fluctuation, with the state at energy $-K$ being the conventional bound state and at energy $+K$ being the repulsively bound state.
+If we start from the $\ket{m_3}$ or the $\ket{q_4}$ state \cite{supp}, we expect coherent oscillations between these two states and no dissociation to the continuum (represented in this simplified model by the $\ket{m_{1,r}}$ state), showing an infinitely long lifetime of the \emph{tetraquark} state.
+Fig.~\ref{fig:density_3m} shows numerical results, discussed momentarily, that corroborate this basic picture.